VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 2. Issue the Map command (default: 'm', button 3)
 3. Press the desired key(-combo) or joystick direction/button

+The keycombo can use multiple modifiers, for example Ctrl+q and Ctrl+Shift+q can be mapped to different menu entries.
+Note that the "left" and "right" versions of a modifier are regarded as the same key in the context of hotkeys.

 Hotkeys can be unmapped by mapping the hotkey to an empty menu item.

+Hotkeys do not work while using the menu or virtual keyboard.

 2.3 Virtual keyboard